asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Chunking Strategies/Code Strategy.md

 ### Fence Preservation

-The strategy ensures that code block fences (` ``` `) are preserved in their entirety.
+The strategy ensures that code block fences are preserved in their entirety.
 This includes both opening and closing fences, maintaining the visual and structural integrity of the code blocks.

 ### Nested Code Block Handling

-The strategy handles nested code blocks appropriately, ensuring that inner code blocks are properly segmented and that parent-child relationships are maintained.
-This prevents phantom blocks and ensures accurate representation of nested structures.
+The strategy now supports enhanced nested code block handling, including quadruple/quintuple backticks and tilde fencing for meta-documentation.
+This allows for proper processing of documentation that demonstrates code block syntax itself.

 ```mermaid
 sequenceDiagram